gdassori/btc-bargain/README.md

 Drawbacks:

 - Trust.
 Because Alice must potentially sign a big input with an insecure signature, and this means until the settlement the system can alter the recipients.
-But users are already into an n-o-m scheme, so anyone inside this scheme would have already opted in it and could only benefit from this implementation.
+But, as already stated previously, those users are already into an n-o-m scheme, so anyone inside this scheme would have already opted in it and could only benefit from this implementation.